janesmadison/PMAP2020/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ## Further help

+*How do I get started?*
+--There is a GettingStarted file included in root to help with installation questions. /GettingStarted.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).